Flutter Reference

 - Can have state which changes over time

-lifecycle method is called when the widget is created- Useful for subscribing to streams that can change our data
+setStateis used to change the stateBuildfunction is called after the state has been changesinitStatelifecycle method is called when the widget is created- Useful for subscribing to streams that can change our data

-is triggered when the widget is removed
+Disposeis triggered when the widget is removed

-we can override the initState
+In a StatefulWidger we can override the initState function like this:

 Flutter packages can be found at pub,dev.
-The http
+The http package can be used to make HTTP requests

 To use the package we need to do the following: